mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

 1. Click to peak overlay button in the toolbar
 2. Check the `Overlay?` box next to ``peaks``

-    - This should open a table (peak viewer) on the RHS of the sliceviewer window - it should have a two rows corresponding to peaks at HKL = (1,0,1) and (1,0,0).
+    - This should open a table (peak viewer) on the RHS of the sliceviewer window - it should have two rows corresponding to peaks at HKL = (1,0,1) and (1,0,0).

 3. Double click a row